Charlie-Kramer/arl_re_map/README.md

 I filtered GeoJSON data for Virginia ZIP codes to include only Arlington, then similarly filtered the Zillow data and computed percentage changes (see the Jupyter Notebook file).
 The d3/JavaScript code joins the location and real estate data and binds it to the SVG, with a pull-down menu in the upper left to choose the time horizon.

+Note that ZIP code 22211 represents the Ft.
+Myer military base, hence the lack of price data (I include it on the map to provide a familiar view to people knowledgeable about Arlington County).

 See the visualization [here:](https://charlie-kramer.github.io/arl_re_map/)